TimidRobot/solo-agent/README.md

 2. The SSH connection to `devhost` will use the SSH Agent connected to the specified socket.
 Only the key(s) added to it will be available.

-   - You can continue to authenticate to `devhoste` with the `IdentityFile` of your choice without worry.
+   - You can continue to authenticate to `devhost` with the `IdentityFile` of your choice without worry.